superluminar-io/aws_fundamentals_workshop/docs/labs/lab_cleanup.md

 ## Overview

-After completing the labs, it’s important to clean up the resources you have created to avoid incurring any unnecessary costs.
+After completing the labs, it's important to clean up the resources you have created to avoid incurring any unnecessary costs.
 This clean-up guide will help you delete all the AWS resources created during Labs 3, 4, and 5.

 ## Steps to Clean Up

-**1. Delete the Stack Using CDK**
+### 1. Delete the Stack Using CDK

 The simplest way to delete all resources created by your CDK stack is to destroy the stack itself.
 This will automatically clean up all resources managed by the stack.